vinhnx/Clendar/README.md

 I believe the best way to Learn is by doing.

-SwiftUI is evolving and I think it's the future of writing apps.
+[SwiftUI](https://developer.apple.com/xcode/swiftui/) is evolving and I think it's the future of writing apps.

+> SwiftUI is an innovative, exceptionally simple way to build user interfaces across all Apple platforms with the power of Swift.
+Build user interfaces for any Apple device using just one set of tools and APIs.
+>
+> -- Apple

 The true power of SwiftUI, to me, is it's flexibility, thanks to it's vast realm of view modifiers and expressiveness with property wrappers.